Tips for Vegetarians: How to Optimize Your Diet

 A quick way to determine how much protein you should be getting in a day is to take your weight (in kilograms) and multiply it by 0.8 to 1.0.
 If you’re 150 pounds, for example, that translates to 68 kg, which means you’d need somewhere between 54-68 grams of protein each day.

-A few other high-protein plant-based sources include:
+A few other best plant-based protein sources include:

 - Lentils (18 grams/cup cooked)